 Meeting minutes are some of the most important documents for co-operative businesses.
 Collectively, they contain the official record for decisions made by the board of directors and the membership.
 This is important for good governance, strategic direction, and the overall operation of the co-op.
 Despite this, minutes are often viewed as a chore.
-This tool provides some tips to help make sure your minutes meet legal requirements and provide a solid record for your co-op.
+This tool serves as a guide to meeting minutes, and provides some tips to help make sure your minutes meet legal requirements and provide a solid record for your co-op.

 Depending on the size of your co-op, the person taking minutes at a meeting might be a staff member (like an executive assistant) or a volunteer (often the board’s secretary).
 It’s important that minute-takers are aware of the level of detail expected in the minutes.
 Consider using a standard template for meeting agendas so your minutes will always follow a standard format.
 Also, provide the minute-taker an agenda ahead of the meeting so they can prepare the outline for the minutes.

 Review the agenda and any meeting materials (e.g. reports, presentations) ahead of time so you know where the discussion will go.